 Saad, who lives in the Detroit suburb of Northville with her husband, an employee of Ford Motor Co., must first win the Democratic primary on August 7.
 Her opponents are lawyer Dan Haberman, businessman Suneel Gupta, State Rep. Tim Greimel and Haley Stevens, who also served in the Obama administration.
 Republican primary candidates include Kerry Bentivolio, who formerly held the district’s seat in Congress; former Michigan Trump campaign co-chair Lena Epstein; Kristine Bonds, the daughter of a former TV anchor; former state Reps.
 Kurt Heise and Rocky Raczkowski, and State Rep. Klint Kesto.
 (We’re also following Stevens and Epstein’s candidacies this year.)

 Michigan’s 11th District is one of the Democratic Congressional Campaign Committee’s initial targets to flip in 2018, which means that the winner of the Democratic primary is likely to receive funding and support from the committee, heating up the race and making it more expensive.
-Saad’s campaign has raised $251,600 as of Sept.
-30, making her the Democratic field’s second highest fundraiser after Haley Stevens.
+Saad’s campaign has raised $515,000 as of March.
+31, making her the five-person Democratic field’s fourth highest fundraiser.

 Saad was raised by Lebanese immigrants in the heavily Arab-American city of Dearborn, Mich.
 Her parents opened a small business in Detroit’s Eastern Market, instilling in her a belief in the “American Dream” and a fierce drive and determination.
 That drive has powered her through multiple marathons and half-marathons and should help her withstand the rigors of a long political race.

 Saad received an undergraduate degree in political science and psychology from the University of Michigan and went on to earn a master’s in public administration from Harvard University’s John F. Kennedy School of Government.